-- · the levels of our maintenance capital expenditures and expansion capital expenditures; - · the level of our operating costs and expenses; - · our debt service requirements and other liabilities; - · fluctuations in our working capital needs; - · restrictions contained in our revolving credit facility; - · the cost of acquisitions; - fluctuations in interest rates; - · our ability to borrow funds and access the capital markets; and - · the amount of cash reserves established by our general partner.
+- · the levels of our maintenance capital expenditures and expansion capital expenditures; - · the level of our operating costs and expenses; - · our debt service requirements and other liabilities; - · fluctuations in our working capital needs; - · restrictions contained in our revolving credit facility; - the cost of acquisitions; - · fluctuations in interest rates; - · the financial condition of our customers;

+- · our ability to borrow funds and access the capital markets; and - · the amount of cash reserves established by our general partner.

-A long-term reduction in the demand for, or production of, natural gas or crude oil in the locations where we operate could adversely affect the demand for our services or the prices we charge for our services, which could result in a decrease in our revenues and cash available for distribution.
+A long-term reduction in the demand for, or production of, natural gas or crude oil in the locations where we operate could adversely affect the demand for our services or the prices we charge for our services, which could result in a decrease in our revenues and cash available for distribution to unitholders.